Understanding Tennis Elbow: How Lateral Epicondylitis Causes Elbow Pain

 Corticosteroid Injections:

 In some cases, corticosteroid injections may be used to reduce inflammation and pain in the elbow.
+Just like in ACL tear or ATFL tear recovery, timely treatment and expert guidance can make a significant difference in healing tennis elbow effectively.

 When to Consider Surgery